jinjiaKarl/ID2201_Distributed_Systems_Basic/chordy/README.md

 > Pid = node3:start(15, {node1, 'node1@192.168.5.15'}).
 > Pid ! probe.
 > test:lookup(7, Pid).
+> # kill node3 and test:add(7, "hello", Pid). again, the node2 will take care of the data

 ```

 improvement
 * hashing of names to create unique keys for objects instead of random numbers
+* consistent hash, virtual node
+* implement replication
+* when node joins or leaves, data migration.
+Now, data will be lost